18F/dtmo-hugo/content/handbook/travel-tdy/travel101.md

 **Before booking travel**
 - Get set up in DTS
 - Get your travel card
-- Do mandatory training in TraX
+- Complete mandatory training in TraX

 **1. Booking travel**
 - Create an authorization for approval